liferay/liferay-frontend-projects/dxp/react_rendering.md

 -   Interface name: `com.liferay.portal.template.react.renderer.ReactRenderer`
 -   Service type: `singleton`

-This is the low level service to render React components.
+This is the low-level service to render React components.

 > Note that it renders React components, not any React code, so you must provide a source which exports a React component to render.